Therapeutic Programmes, Workshops and Trainings

 Polyvagal Theory, Somatic Practices and Parts: Bringing the body into the therapy room

-An experiential workshop covering the foundations of polyvagal theory and a number of body based exercises for different states to bring the vagus nerve online for yourselves and your clients.
+A training workshop covering the foundations of polyvagal theory and a number of body based exercises for different states to bring the vagus nerve online for yourselves and your clients.
 Integrating Polyvagal theory and somatic work into any therapy modality and with particular consideration of working with parts of the self.

 Delivered by Dr Zandra Bamford who draws on over 20 years experience working with complex trauma.